1. Understanding GIS

 Most programmers will therefore have a different virtual environment for each project, which will contain:

-• A specific Python Interpreter - this is the software converts your Python Code to Byte Code, which will be run inside the Python Virtual Machine.
-In our case, this should be the Python 3.10 interpreter, which is the latest stable version.
+- A specific Python Interpreter - this is the software that converts your Python Code to Byte Code, which will be run inside the Python Virtual Machine.
+In our case, this should be the

-• The specific set of Python libraries that you will use for this project - these add functionality to the ‘core’ language.
+Python 3.10interpreter. - A set of Python libraries that you will use - these add functionality to the ‘core’ language.
 In our case, we will mostly use libraries that provide GIS functionality.

 This is what Anaconda is for - it is a manager for virtual environments, which helps you to easily switch between different virtual environments and helps you to easily find and download libraries that you want to add.
 Note that Anaconda is not part of Python (you can do all of these things perfectly well without Anaconda), but is simply a tool to help make life easier for Python developers.
 You will not interact much with Anaconda during the course (as the understandinggis virtual environment has already been set up for you), but it is well worth knowing that it is there!